After School Program

 Yoga

 The benefits of yoga for young children are immeasurable, as it helps improve their flexibility, balance, and coordination.
 Additionally, yoga promotes relaxation and mindfulness, enhancing their emotional well-being and allowing them to develop healthy coping mechanisms for stress and anxiety from a young age.
-Our yoga program at St. Mark's Episcopal Day School, led by Ms. Jessica, provides a comprehensive approach to wellness for our students.
+Our yoga program at St. Mark's Episcopal Day Schoo provides a comprehensive approach to wellness for our students.
 Through a well-rounded curriculum that includes breathing techniques, mindfulness activities, engaging games, and dynamic movement exercises, children are empowered to cultivate a deeper awareness of the present moment, effectively manage their emotions, and nurture their physical well-being.